jzumsteg/zumstegs-blog/_posts/2022-01-10-christmas-in-st.-louis.md

 <h2>Return Flight</h2>
 Now things got, um, "interesting."
 First, Laurie caught Henry's flu.
 Tuesday night (we left Wednesday), she started to hack and cough, had some head congestion and a bit of a sore throat.
 Departure day she felt worse and continued to go downhill as the day progressed.

-On the other side of the country - Seattle, that is - a huge snow storm had snarled air travel big-time for the last four or five days.
-The day before, the St. Louis - Seattle flight was cancelled and another big snow storm was forecast to hit Seattle late Wednesday night, a couple hours after our arrival.
+On the other side of the country&nbsp;&mdash;&nbspSeattle, that is&nbsp;&mdash;&nbspa huge snow storm had snarled air travel big-time for the last four or five days.
+The day before, the St. Louis-Seattle flight was cancelled and another big snow storm was forecast to hit Seattle late Wednesday night, a couple hours after our arrival.
 So we were a little worried about getting home.
 Fortunately, the flights operated on our departure day and we arrived at SeaTac at exactly 10 p.m., one hour late.
 "No problem," thought I. "We'll get our bags, catch an Uber or Lyft and be home by 11:30."
 Wrong.

 Unfortunately, that "late Wednesday night" snowstorm had arrived three hours *before* our arrival, and SeaTac was a mess.
 We waited on the plane for an hour before it got to a gate, then waited 50 minutes to get our bags - in a baggage claim area with *thousands* of people.
 During this time I was checking, with growing dismay, the Uber and Lyft apps.
 A ride from the airport to home usually is about \\$32-\\$34, plus tip.
 Lyft was now showing that ride would cost \\$155, but not to worry about the cost, because they had zero drivers available.
 Uber was saying \\$85, and they had "few drivers" so couldn't guarantee that we could get a ride.
 Gulp.